 Sipps can be managed online, meaning that people with smaller pots can use them.
 Sipp websites look a bit like online banking portals.
 You can see how much money’s in your pension and where it’s invested.
-Our guide, Sipps explained, has more information on the pros and cons of Sipps.
+Our guide, what is a Sipp?, has more information on the pros and cons of Sipps.

 When shouldn’t I transfer my pension?

 If you’re in a company defined-benefit (DB) pension, it will almost certainly not be worth transferring your pension into a personal scheme.
 As well as a guaranteed income, DB schemes also offer generous benefits to your spouse or partner once you die.
-Read more about DB schemes in our guide.
+Read more about defined benefit and final salary pensions.